 Accommodations

-If you would like free copies of this publication in an alternative format or language, please contact DCYF Constituent Relations at 1-800-723-4831 or email communications@dcyf.wa.gov.
+If you would like this content in an alternative format or language, please contact DCYF Constituent Relations at 1-800-723-4831 or email constrelations@dcyf.wa.gov.

 Si quiere obtener copias gratuitas de esta publicación en un formato o idioma alternativo, comuníquese con Relaciones con los Electores (Constituent Relations) del Department of Children, Youth, and Families (DCYF).
 Para ello, llame al 1-800-723-4831 o envíe un correo electrónico a communications@dcyf.wa.gov.